RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-10-15-unpacking-containers.md

 - We now can make loads of identical virtual computers.
 - We can copy and share these with other people.
 - **Software that runs on one of these computers will run on any another, producing the same results (and crashing in the same way).**
-- Software on one virtual machine can't easily interact with another.
+- Software on one virtual machine can't easily interact with (mess up) another.
 - If we need a better virtual machine, we can tell it to take up more of the resources of the physical computer on which its running.
 - If that doesn't work, we can copy the virtual machine onto (or recreate it exactly on) a more powerful physical computer, which could be on the other side of the world.